ldhertert/alpine-node-appd/README.md

 This is a proof of concept example of an application that leverages NodeJS, AppDynamics, Docker, and Alpine Linux.
+All of the NodeJS code is boilerplate except for the addition of the AppDynamics agent configuration.
+The bulk of the customization is in the Dockerfile.

 **To build docker image**